 The unintended consequence of these cost tracking systems is the implication that if we “hit the standard”, it is time to relax.
 True World-Class global competitors are never “done” when they hit a target or goal because they typically use “zero-based” period-to-period measurement techniques.
 This means we must carefully track our current performance and tirelessly seek to improve it to a higher level day after day, week after week, month after month, and year after year.

 Accounting usually has responsibility for shop floor cost data tracking.
 Unfortunately, most of the information collected from the shop floor on operational performance is suspect.
-OK, before you throw this article away in disgust, lets look at a couple of situations.
+OK, before you throw this article away in disgust, let's look at a couple of situations.
 Take typical labor reporting – many companies use their shop or job orders as a mechanism to track progress on jobs and require operators to clock-in and out on each process step for cost accounting purposes.
 Often this includes clocking in-and-out for setups and then in-and-out too for performing the operation.

 I have had the privilege of working with several companies recently who use the above approaches and are aggressively implementing Lean and World Class Manufacturing.
 In all when we created initial Value Stream Maps to understand where to make improvements we first tried to use the data in the accounting system.
-In every case we were forced to abandon using accounting system data because what is really happening on shop floor often has little resemblance to what is recorded in the system.
+In every case, we were forced to abandon using accounting system data because what is really happening on shop floor often has little resemblance to what is recorded in the system.

 Typical shop-floor data collect suffers from many data accuracy problems.
 The first example is a printing, die cutting and packaging company and its application of operation reporting via a computerized shop-floor data collection system.
-For one operation we video-taped several setups, establishing a mean time for a change over at 20 minutes and a “sequence change” to reset serial numbers for a common size product at five minutes.
+For one operation we videotaped several setups, establishing a mean time for a change over at 20 minutes and a “sequence change” to reset serial numbers for a common size product at five minutes.
 The operators agreed with this data.
 One little problem was uncovered: all of the costing system accounting data suggested the average setup was taking 97 seconds.

-Two principle reasons for the unhook are misunderstandings of just what “setup time” is, and skipping some of the recording steps.
+Two principal reasons for the unhook are misunderstandings of just what “setup time” is, and skipping some of the recording steps.
 Why skip some of the recording steps?
 I can’t fault the operators at all.
-Due to the very short run times on a large percentage of jobs, in many situations they were finding it took longer to clock in-and-out on a task than it takes to actually do the (value-add) work.
+Due to the very short run times on a large percentage of jobs, in many situations, they were finding it took longer to clock in-and-out on a task than it takes to actually do the (value-add) work.
 If you are trying to get production out the door and have to do a little triage, it’s easy to justify cutting corners on the cost accounting system.
 The un-hook is understandable, but brings up a bigger question: is it worth tracking?

 Shop floor data collection robs productivity.
 In our second example company, we performed a three-day Kaizen to streamline the flow of their finishing operations.
 The old process included four major steps: jogging, cutting, drilling, and finally, packaging.
 Each of these required the operators to retrieve shop paper, move material, clock in-and-out on both setup and run times, and record manually what happened as well.
 After implementing the cell, we suggested sacrilege: only record the first and last steps and eliminate manual recording other than material variance information.
 Product now moves through the system in less than one hour (instead of several days), using 60% less space and is nearly 30% more productive.
 Ironically, nearly ½ of the productivity gain was accomplished by simply eliminating the clocking in-and-out and material handling steps for just two of the four operations.